The State of Mental Health in Schools

 What Initiatives Should Be Implemented To Bolster Mental Health in School Districts?

-School-based mental health programs can play a powerful role in promoting positive mental health and resolving issues that hinder academic success.
-Each student’s mental health needs should be addressed with personalized, specialized care.
+School-based behavioral health programs can play a powerful role in promoting positive behavioral health and resolving issues that hinder academic success.
+Each student’s behavioral health needs should be addressed with personalized, specialized care.

 This can be done through the following: